Laurence Bruce: Shetland and Muness

 About 1571 Laurence Bruce was appointed sheriff or tacksman of the Foudry of Shetland by Earl Robert.
 The foud and foudry was a Norn-Scottish office similar to a bailiff.
 The word is derived from the Norse term fogde.
 The foud returned customs and rents due the crown.
 By April 1573, Bruce was "undoubted foud, sheriff depute, and chamberlain of Shetland", displacing the elderly Olave Sinclair.

 As foud in May 1574, he licensed two English ship, the Michael and Minion of Southampton to trade in Shetland.
 However, Earl Robert captured the ships and their cargo.

 Accompanied by his nephew William Bruce of Crail (son of his full-brother Robert Bruce: although he may have been a son of Laurence) and other officials and armed men, Laurence Bruce moved to his new domain and set up his seat on the island of Unst.
 Once there he rapidly became unpopular due to his oppressive and corrupt rule.
 For example, it was alleged that he took bribes and that he had altered the official weights and measures to enhance the revenues of Earl Robert.
-Soon after, he was made admiral depute of Orkney and Shetland.
-His armed men felt free to seize control of ships and to billet themselves in the homes of the local people.
+For almost 30 years, farmers on Bressay had used a weight for butter called a "bismeyr" made with Olave Sinclair's consent by William Urving of Trondra.
+Bruce introduced a new larger "bismeyr".